Stuycs-K/final-project-10-tungs/README.md

 - The maximum number of nodes in the graph is 1000, but you can change that variable.

+- I had some c++ code, written by myself, in my convex hull class (as a comment) for reference while coding the java version.
+If you see it on the internet, it's probably on CSES (an online coding judge) because I submitted that code to test my c++ convex hull code, before I coded the java version.
+(My username is Coding Sucks, for reference)

 ## Overview
 I've created a graph visualizer, where users can customize their own graph network by adding nodes and edges (connected between nodes) on the graph.
 Users have access to 5 "utility modes": move nodes around, add node,